-President Oldham is the chief executive officer of the university and responsible for official communication with the Tennessee Board of Regents.
+Oldham is the chief executive officer of the university and responsible for official communication with the Tennessee Tech Board of Trustees.
 He directs the establishment of and commitment to the University's mission, strategic goals and objectives, and affirmative action.
 He directs the administration of and approves fiscal and facilities planning, as well as educational, research, and public service operations and policies of the institution.
-The vice presidents of Academic Affairs, Business and Planning, Student Affairs, Extended Programs and Regional Development, and University Advancement report directly to the president, as does the Director of Internal Audit, Director of Athletics, Director of Diversity and Legal Affairs, and University Counsel.
+The vice presidents of Academic Affairs, Enrollment Management and Career Placement, Planning and Finance, Student Affairs, Research and Economic Development, and University Advancement report directly to the president, as does the Chief of Staff, Director of Athletics, Chief Communications Officer, Chief Government Affairs Officer, and University Counsel.

 Marc Burnett, Vice President for Student Affairs